ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ds18b20/README.md

 ```

 ## Adapter information

 Via the `ds18b20.*.info.connection` State, each adapter instance provides information on whether all configured sensors provide data.
 If the last reading of all sensors was successful, this state is `true`.
 As soon as one of the sensors has an error, this state is `false`.
+This state will be `false` too if remote systems are enabled but there is a problem with the remote server.

+If remote systems are enabled the state `ds18b20.*.info.remotesConnected` will hold a list of the currently connected remote systems.

 ## DS18B20 connected to a Raspberry Pi